Ecommerce returns can be a disease—aggressively attacking profit margins, gutting conversion rates, and ultimately threatening your business.

 - The best software for handling ecommerce returns

 What is the average return rate for ecommerce?

-The average return rate for ecommerce is 20% to 30%.
-This means that for every 100 products sold, 20 to 30 are returned.
-Factors contributing to a high return rate can include customer dissatisfaction, incorrect sizing, or the product not matching its online description.
+The average return rate for ecommerce is typically 20% to 30%.
+Factors influencing this rate include product dissatisfaction, incorrect sizing, or discrepancies between the product and its online description.

 The state of ecommerce returns

 Ecommerce return rates by industry

 Ecommerce returns happen across all industries.
 It’s become a necessary evil for retailers.

 In fact, reducing customer returns and lost sales from returns has become one of the main business priorities amongst retailers, as of 2022.
 (That supports why almost eight in 10 retailers in the US had already incorporated, or plan to incorporate, returns processing technology.)